Dale Roberts

 Euros 2004 - Qualified for their only major tournament ever

-Currently Latvia struggles in both Eurovision (four non-qualifiers in a row) and football (ranked 138), but in the early 2000s it was a very different story.
+Currently, Latvia struggles in both Eurovision and football, but in the early 2000s, it was a very different story.

 They went on to hold Eurovision the following year in Riga, in what would be an iconic year.